 “How sweet is that, that she loves my puppy.”

-Mom will sit and stare at Izzy, just stare at her, telling me how precious and pretty she is, how Izzy gives her a leg up.
+Alma will sit and stare at Izzy, just stare at her, telling Thelma how precious and pretty she is, how Izzy gives her a leg up.

-One big problem we have with mom is getting her to take her medication.
+One big problem she has with her mom is getting her to take her medication.
 The medication helps, but sometimes she refuses to take it, especially if it’s the home health care worker trying to give it to her.

 “I just won’t get out of bed whenever they get here,” she said.

 “Why are you such a little stink?”
-I asked.
+Telly asked.
 “You have to have home care and you have to take your medicine.”